Celebrating 150 years of the railway to bathurst

 Two 36 class locomotives at Wimbeldon Station, 1964.
 NSW State Archives

-Enjoy a 1.5-hour steam train ride from Bathurst to Wimbledon and return.
+Enjoy a 1.5-hour return steam train ride from Bathurst to Wimbledon.

-Travel in your choice of open saloon seating or a compartment for up to 6 people.
-In addition, all ticket holders can enjoy 20% off admission to the Bathurst Rail Museum.
+Travel in your choice of open saloon seating or a private compartment for up to six people.
+All ticket holders also receive 20% off admission to the Bathurst Rail Museum.

 DEPARTURE TIMES